feliperamoslessa/feliperamoslessa/README.md

-# 👋 Bem-vindo ao meu GitHub!
+# Bem-vindo ao meu GitHub!

-## 👨‍💻 About Me
+## About Me

-Sou estudante de Data Science focado em análise de dados e aprendizado contínuo.

-Atualmente aprendendo:
+I'm a Data Science student passionate about data analysis and technology.
+I enjoy working with data to generate insights, support decision-making, and continuously improve my skills.

+Currently learning and working with:

 - Python
+- Data Analysis
 - SQL
 - Machine Learning
 - Data Visualization